Unsupervised tree boosting for learning probability distributions: Introduction

 In supervised learning such as classification and regression, boosting is acknowledged as one of the most powerful algorithms.
 It is acclaimed for the ability to overcome the curse of dimensionality and achieve a desirable balance in bias-variance trade-off.
 The most popular boosting algorithms can be thought of as sequentially fitting an additive ensemble of weak learners, often in the form of regression or classification trees \cite[e.g.,][]{friedman2001greedy, hastie2009elements}.
 The success of tree boosting in supervised problems suggests that a similar strategy might also prevail in unsupervised problems, where the ultimate objective involves learning the structures of some unknown probability distribution based on a collection of training data from that distribution.

-We aim to formulate a new additive tree model framework for probability distributions along with an unsupervised boosting algorithm that circumvents these difficulties.
+Our aim in this paper is to formulate a new additive tree model framework for probability distributions along with an unsupervised boosting algorithm that inherits the strength of the supervised boosting.
 Our approach is motivated by the observation that some highly effective supervised tree boosting algorithms are fit in each iteration based on a set of residuals rather than the original observations, thereby substantially simplifying the optimization task in each iteration.
-To realize this strategy in the unsupervised context, we introduce a new notion of {\em addition} for probability measures which leads to a natural concept of the {\em residual} of an observation after ``subtracting'' a probability measure from it.
-While a natural idea to define addition on probability measures is to embed them as elements in a space where the operation of addition---such as through taking weighted averages---is readily available, it is not straightforward to find such an embedding that renders a conceptually and computationally simple notion of ``residualization'' of an observation, which removes a fitted measure from the underlying sampling distribution.
+To realize this strategy in the unsupervised context, we introduce a notion of {\em addition} specialized for probability measures which leads to a natural concept of the {\em residual} of an observation after ``subtracting'' a probability measure from it.
+It should be clarified that in the unsupervised setting, the natural operation of addition---such as through taking weighted averages---does not work, as it is not straightforward to find such an embedding that renders a conceptually and computationally simple notion of ``residualization'' of an observation, which removes a fitted measure from the underlying sampling distribution.